Alternative School Program Options for Every Learner

 An alternative school program offers a nontraditional approach to education.
 These programs use different teaching methods, schedules, and environments to better reflect children's holistic needs, provide more depth in specific areas, or support unique learning requirements.
 Some focus on flexibility and creativity, while others are more rigorous.

-Some examples of alternative school programs are:
+Examples of alternative school programs include:

 • Full-time online schools